richard-unterberg/classmatejs/packages/core/README.md

+> ⚠️ The shared `@classmatejs/core` runtime and the headless `@classmatejs/factory` package are muted for now while we iterate on a new architecture.
+They remain in the repo for archival purposes but are not part of the build or publish pipeline.

 # @classmatejs/core

 Shared logic that powers every Classmate adapter.
 The package ships the DOM metadata, runtime factories (`createBaseComponent`, `createExtendedComponent`, `createVariantsComponent`), and helper utilities consumed by `@classmatejs/react`, `@classmatejs/solid`, and future runtimes.